hadad-paper/HADAD_SIGMOD2021/README.md

 # HADADA
 <meta name="robots" content="noindex">
-Hybrid complex analytics workloads typically include (i) data management tasks (joins, filters, etc. ), easily expressed using relational algebra (RA)-based languages, and (ii) complex analytics tasks (regressions , matrix decompositions, etc.), mostly expressed in linear algebra (LA) expressions.
-Such workloads are common in a number of areas, including scientific computing, web analytics, business recommendation, natural language processing, speech recognition.
-Existing solutions for evaluating hybrid complex analytics queries – ranging from LA-oriented systems, to relational systems (extended to handle LA operations), to hybrid systems – fail to provide a unified optimization framework for such a hybrid setting.
-These systems either optimize data management and complex analytics tasks separately, or exploit RA properties only while leaving LA-specific optimization opportunities unexplored.
-Finally, they are not able to exploit precomputed (materialized) results to avoid computing again (part of) a given mixed (LA and RA) computation.
+Hybrid complex analytics workloads typically include (i) data management tasks (joins, selections, etc. ), easily expressed using relational algebra (RA)-based languages, and (ii) complex analytics tasks (regressions, matrix decompositions, etc.), mostly expressed in linear algebra (LA) expressions.
+Such workloads are common in many application areas, including scientific computing, web analytics, and business recommendation.
+Existing solutions for evaluating hybrid analytical tasks – ranging from LA-oriented systems, to relational systems (extended to handle LA operations), to hybrid systems – either optimize data management and complex tasks separately, exploit RA properties only while leaving LA-specific optimization opportunities unexploited, or focus heavily on physical optimization, leaving semantic query optimization opportunities unexplored.
+Additionally, they are not able to exploit precomputed (materialized) results to avoid recomputing (part of) a given mixed (LA and/or RA) computation.

-We present HADAD, an extensible lightweight approach for optimizing hybrid complex analytics queries, based on a common abstraction that facilitates unified reasoning: a relational model endowed with integrity constraints, which can be used to express the properties of the two computation formalisms.
-Our approach enables exploration of LA properties and rewrites, as well as semantic query optimization.
+In this paper, we take a major step towards filling this gap by proposing HADAD, an extensible lightweight approach for optimizing hybrid complex analytics queries, based on a common abstraction that facilitates unified reasoning: a relational model endowed with integrity constraints, which can be used to express the properties of the two computation formalisms.
+Our solution can be naturally and portably applied on top of pure LA and hybrid RA-LA platforms without modifying their internals.
+An extensive empirical evaluation shows that HADAD yields significant performance gains on diverse workloads, ranging from LA-centered to hybrid.
 # Handy Links
 * [Paper Extened Version ](#paper-extended-version)
 * [Datasets/Views](#datasets)